roseengineering/phasedarray_abcd/README.md

 [Electromagnetic Waves and Antennas](http://eceweb1.rutgers.edu/~orfanidi/ewa/).

 Below are the list of functions provided by the library.
-The first group of functions calculate the ABCD matrix itself.
+The first group calculates the ABCD matrix itself.
 The impedance of the components that make up the matrix are passed to these functions in signal flow order, that is starting from the source side to the load side.
 So